-- While the Code has 61 provisions, the surveys ask just eleven questions about the Code, providing no information for most aspects of the Code - The surveys' reliance on questions that did not fully specify the choices possible for each answer ("Please use a 7-point scale where 1 means extremely unclear and 7 means extremely clear") makes it unclear whether respondents were aware of and agreed that choosing 3 denoted 'neither clear nor unclear' - The survey's reliance on bipolar, numbered-scale questions may have yielded inaccurate results, as the numbered, bipolar scale format is known to bias results by yielding higher levels of agreement, and - The surveys' reliance on questions with an end-point labeled format ("Please use a 7-point scale where 1 means extremely unclear and 7 means extremely clear") increased the chance of biased results - 198 The Forum urges the CRTC to invite interested parties and survey research experts to help design a stronger, more reliable and more valid survey questionnaire, within three months of issuing its determination in this proceeding. - 199 Continuing to replicate its existing surveys wastes the CRTC's resources and other parties' time, because the survey questionnaire's poor design means that the survey results are inaccurate due to bias and other problems.
+- means extremely clear") makes it unclear whether respondents were aware of and agreed that choosing 3 denoted 'neither clear nor unclear' - The survey's reliance on bipolar, numbered-scale questions may have yielded inaccurate results, as the numbered, bipolar scale format is known to bias results by yielding higher levels of agreement,120 and - The surveys' reliance on questions with an end-point labeled format ("Please use a 7-point scale where 1 means extremely unclear and 7 means extremely clear") increased the chance of biased results121 - The Forum urges the CRTC to invite interested parties and survey research experts to help design a stronger, more reliable and more valid survey questionnaire, within three months of issuing its determination in this proceeding. - 199 Continuing to replicate its existing surveys wastes the CRTC's resources and other parties' time, because the survey questionnaire's poor design means that the survey results are inaccurate due to bias and other problems.